ImageMagick/Usage-Markdown/formats/index.md

 ## A Brief Summary of Common Image File Formats {#summary}

-For a introduction to reading and writing image formats see [Image File Formats](../files/).
+For an introduction to reading and writing image formats see [Image File Formats](../files/).
 While a list of all the ImageMagick file formats are given on the [IM Image Formats Page](http://www.imagemagick.org/script/formats.php).

 Here is a very quick summary of the most common 'normal' image file formats, as well as their general advantages and disadvantages...